iCynta/puzzler/README.md

 ## PUZZLER

 Puzzler is a simple puzzle application.
 Participants can an join simply by providing Name and Email.
-Please follow the below steps to set the project
+Please follow the below steps to setup the project

 - Run Migrations: php artisan migrate.
 - Run Seeder    : php artisan db:seed.